Fuciliera austriaca, bars

 Introduction

-The Dolomites mountain range1 is a place I’ve never visited before, though the region is not really far off from my home in Bavaria: with the Eurocity connection about four hours from Munich to Bolzano, and about five and a half hours to Verona.
+The Dolomites are a mountain range I have not visited so far, though the region in Northern Italy is not really far off from my home in Bavaria: with the Eurocity connection about four hours from Munich to Bolzano, or five and a half hours to Verona.

-As someone who hiked and climbed almost exclusively in the High Tatras in Slovakia in the last two years, the difference in appearance of those two mountain ranges is striking.
+As someone who hiked and climbed solely in the High Tatras in Slovakia in the last two years (more or less), the difference in appearances of those two mountain ranges is striking.

-There you have entirely granite, hence magma type rock.
-And in the Dolomites you have a mixture of dolomite (the name of the mountain range is derived from the mineral’s name) and limestone, that means, simply put, minerals formed millions of years ago as the Alps had been an ocean bed.
+In the Tatras you have entirely magma type rock, called granite.
+In the Dolomites you have a mixture of dolomite (the name of the mountain range is derived from the mineral’s name) and limestone, that means, simply put, minerals formed millions of years ago as the Alps had been an ocean bed.

-The Dolomites possess dozens of peaks well over 3000 meters AMSL (Above Mean Sea Level; every height stated below is AMSL), what fascinates me all the more about this particular Alpine area.
-So far, the highest peak I ascended is Rysy2, located in the western part of the High Tatras (2503 meters).
+The Dolomites possess dozens of peaks well over 3000 meters AMSL (Above Mean Sea Level; every height stated below is AMSL), although none in the above 4000 meters range.

 Through the Dolomites ran one major frontline of the 1st World War.
 Between 1915 and 1917, the Austro-Hungarian army fought a gruesome (yet more or less successful) defensive battle in high altitude mountains against Italian troops.